Abirammii/finbee-analyserbot-and-finance-segmentation/README.md

 ### PROJECT OVERVIEW

-- In this project, I assume the role of a Data Scientist in a banking institution, where I analyzed detailed financial behavior and customer attributes from banking records, and also developed a web-based application that enables customers to evaluate and understand their own financial habits.
+- In this project, I assume the role of a Data Scientist in a banking institution, where I analyzed detailed financial behavior and customer attributes from banking records.
 - The primary objective of the project was to uncover distinct financial behavior segments among customers using ```Exploratory Data Analysis (EDA)```, ```feature engineering```, and ```advanced clustering technique```s.
 Multiple clustering models were evaluated and compared using metrics like silhouette score, and the model with the highest performance was chosen for segmentation.